morloy/meteor-webpack-starter/README.md

 ## Approach

 We launch the Meteor and webpack in `dev.sh`.
-The scripts creates a minimal client environment by in `.dev-server/` by combining the `.dev-server-skeleton/` folder and some Meteor files.
+The script creates a minimal client environment by in `.dev-server/` by combining the `.dev-server-skeleton/` folder and some Meteor files.
 `webpack-dev-server` is launched on the usual port `3000` whereas the Meteor instance is moved to `4000`.

 Our webpack bundle simply exports a function as `window.run` that launches the client app.
 The Meteor client bundle is then reduced to single line calling `window.run()`.

 During development, we need some more magic from `devLoader.js` to re-export the Meteor runtime config in our webpack environment.

-This starter uses the forked `@ledgy/react-meteor-data` package from NPM.
-Since the Meteor version is not published on NPM, using it results in a duplicate React module: one from Meteor and one from webpack.
+This starter uses the forked [@ledgy/react-meteor-data](https://github.com/Ledgy/react-meteor-data) package from NPM.
+Since the Meteor package is not published on NPM, using it results in a duplicate React module: one from Meteor and one from webpack.

 ### Meteor packages